 Linger downtown with its colourful murals and unique shops and galleries celebrating local arts, hand-crafted wares and Northern cuisine.
 Downtown is also home to the North Bay Farmer’s Market, a great place to meet the makers and savour locally grown and homemade treats.

 The bike route leads to the city’s North end, pausing at Sweetman’s Garden and for a meditative walk through the labyrinth at the Motherhouse, it follows municipal roads with moderate traffic.
 Relax in the new bike lanes on Main Street West.

 Cyclists can choose to head to Nipissing First Nation to Aanmitaagzi; the Big Medicine Studio or continue on the paved pathway to the main campus of Nipissing University and Canadore College, another cultural hub in the city.
 Closing the loop will take cyclists along McKeown Ave.
 Caution is advised as this is a busy road suited to experienced cyclists.

-North Bay offers a full day of exploration, but for those who prefer a longer ride, there are a few options on this bike route that loop from Lake Nipissing’s “North bay” to its rugged South shore along municipal roads and secondary highways.
+North Bay offers a full day of exploration, but for those who prefer a longer ride, there are a few options on this bike route that loops from Lake Nipissing’s “North Bay” to its rugged South shore along municipal roads and secondary highways.
 The bicycle-friendly village of Callander has a number of delightful, locally-owned patio restaurants ready to welcome hungry riders.
-Leaving the village is a steep climb rewarded by a spectacular lookout to Lake Nipissing’s Callander Bay.
+Leaving the village is a steep climb rewarded by a spectacular lookout over Lake Nipissing’s Callander Bay.

 Riding on, the route wraps around the South shore of Lake Nipissing along a quiet secondary highway with wide paved shoulders and some gentle ups and downs.
 Venturing off the highway is highly recommended to get closer to the rocky shoreline with its wind-swept pines and occasional beaches where a dip in the cool northern waters soothes the soul.